 Acne is primarily caused by sebum clogging the pores.
 A product that inhibits this production of sebum and lipids can be an effective treatment option.
 CBD has been shown to do exactly that.

-Unlike endocannabinoids, which cause an upregulation of lipids, phytocannabinoids such as CBD do the exact opposite.
-And they do it only where it has been locally applied, making it an excellent spot treatment.
+Unlike endocannabinoids, which cause an upregulation of lipids, phytocannabinoids, such as CBD do the exact opposite, and they do it only where it has been locally applied, making it an excellent CBD for acne spot treatment.

-As described in our CBD glossary, endocannabinoids are cannabinoid molecules produced naturally by the body.
-Phytocannabinoids are cannabinoids that are produced by plants.
+As described in our CBD glossary, endocannabinoids are cannabinoid molecules produced naturally by the body and Phytocannabinoids are cannabinoids that are produced by plants.
 CBD and THC, for instance, are phytocannabinoids.

 In addition to CBD demonstrating its ability to inhibit lipid synthesis, research studies have also found that CBD has anti-inflammatory and anti-bacterial properties.
 In addition, CBD possibly also helps with hormone regulation and promotes homeostasis within the body.